EGA-archive/beacon2-ri-tools/utils/pxf2bff/README.md

 - Input file(s):

-    A list of Phenopackets JSON files (normally from the same dataset).
+    A list of Phenopacket JSON files (normally from the same dataset).
 Note that PXFs only contain ONE individual per file.

 **Examples:**